8 Challenges to Customer-Driven Health Care

 He elaborated in an article posted by the Harvard Business School: “People don’t like buying or paying for it.
 Therefore it takes skillful marketing to attract the attention of people and motivate the desired purchase behavior you are looking for.”

-“Perhaps,” he told the Executive and Continuing Professional Education program, “the health care system could learn something, a little bit at least, from the likes of Disney in terms of how to present themselves in a manner that is less threatening and more welcoming.”
+“Perhaps,” he told the Executive and Continuing Education program, “the health care system could learn something, a little bit at least, from the likes of Disney in terms of how to present themselves in a manner that is less threatening and more welcoming.”

 5) Health Care Is an ‘Experience Good’